mrcodefrost/chat_poc_one/README.md

 # Chat POC One

-A Stream Chat integration in Flutter app proof of concept
+A Stream chat integration in Flutter app proof of concept

 ### Platforms